wp-plugins/mstw-schedules-scoreboards/readme.txt

 == Changelog ==

 = 1.1 =
+* Added Sports to the CSV import function.
+* Added Venue Groups (taxonomy) to Venues import and Scoreboards (taxonomy) to Games import.
 * Removed 'invalid referer' message when deleting (move to Trash) or restoring schedules, teams, games, sports, and venues.
 * Removed extraneous debug message from admin screens when importing CSV files
 * Added internationalization to some strings and re-generated the default .pot file